 The PEP segment is comprised of the Company's differentiated operations.
-This segment includes the Dynamet titanium business, the Carpenter Powder Products business, the Amega West business, the Carpenter Additive business, and the Latrobe and Mexico distribution businesses.
+This segment includes the Dynamet titanium business, the Carpenter Additive business and the Latrobe and Mexico distribution businesses.
+Effective July 1, 2020 the Company's Carpenter Powder Products business was merged into the Carpenter Additive business.
+The Amega West business was also part of the PEP segment however it was sold during the quarter ended September 30, 2020.
 The businesses in the PEP segment are managed with an entrepreneurial structure to promote flexibility and agility to quickly respond to market dynamics.